YasinEl/mzRAPP/inst/md/README.md

 (features):</u> <br> The number of benchmark features for which at least one benchmark peak was detected via the non-targeted algorithm. <br>
 <br> <u>Pred. error increase \>20%p (features):</u> <br> Isotopologue
-areas are predicted from the most abundant isotopologue of each compound.
+areas are predicted from the most abundant isotopologue of all compounds.
 If the relative error of this prediction is more than 20 %p higher for NT-peak areas (compared to benchmark-areas) it is refelcted in this variable.
 Here only peak areas after the alignment step are considered. <br> <br> <b>Overview plots:</b><br> <br> For explanations